the-link2012/spawner_tweaker/README.md

 `/scoreboard players set $efficient_data spawner_tweaker 1`<br>
 1 or 0, default 1.
 Wheather or not to delete unnecessary data in spawners when priming.
 Useful for reducing lag when publishing maps.<br>
 `/scoreboard players set $data_population spawner_tweaker 1`<br>
 1 or 0, default 1.
-Wheather or not to populate spawner data when priming/bulk editing (no mob will appear in the spawner until a player gets in range, useful if you use weights or want this effect)<br>
+Wheather or not to populate spawner data when priming/bulk editing; no mob will appear in the spawner until a player gets in range, useful if you use weights or want this effect.<br>

 ### Reuse and Contact
 Feel free to use, modify, and distribute.
 This datapack is by link2012.<br>